 Jim’s guiding standard has always been to discover in each design challenge the essence of its unique heritage and place.
 By imagining the history of a property and home, he considers how it would have originated, how various buildings on a property may have been used and changed, re-purposed, or added to over time.
 This fanciful narrative guides a refreshed design, creating magical environments that affect the senses, engaging the client with due measures of dedication and delight.

-Jim enthusiastically continues his leadership as a mentor, passing on his imaginative approach to historic precedent and creative reinterpretation, while President Andrew Cogar and partners Terry Pylant, Kevin Clark, Domenick Treschitta, Elizabeth Dillon, Clay Rokicki, and David VanGroningen lead design teams hand-picked from the nation’s top traditional architecture programs.
+Jim enthusiastically continues his leadership as a mentor, passing on his imaginative approach to historic precedent and creative reinterpretation, while President Andrew Cogar and partners Terry Pylant, Kevin Clark, Domenick Treschitta, Elizabeth Dillon, Clay Rokicki, and David VanGroningen lead design teams recruited from the nation’s top traditional architecture programs.
 Partners Todd Strickland (Managing Principal), Aaron Daily (Director of Best Practices), Kristy Tindall (Director of Operations), and Dawn Fritz (Director of Marketing) round out the leadership team.

 BY GIVING US THE OPPORTUNITY to interpret what home, workplace, and neighborhood means to them, our clients remind us why we are passionate about what we do.
 We listen to how they imagine their futures unfolding and draw on these unique and personal narratives to make places that are gracious, intimate, and enduring, with all the conveniences of modern living.